costinm/ugate/README.md

 5. Legacy egress - forwards mesh traffic to local non-mesh devices.
 6. Message gate - can proxy WebPush messages, typically for control plane.

-It is intended for small devices - android, OpenWRT-like routers, very small containers, so dependencies are minimized.

-It is also optimized for battery operation - control plane interacts with the gate via encrypted Webpush or GCM messages.
+This is also optimized for battery operation - control planes should interact with the gate via encrypted Webpush messages instead of expecting long-lived connections.

 ## Mesh protocols

-Sidecars send and receive mesh traffic using HTTP/2 or WebRTC.
-For HTTP/2, a custom SNI header is used.

-Gateways use SNI to route, using splice after the header is parsed.

-Since uGate is optimized for devices which may be in home nets or in p2p ad-hoc networks, inside the mesh it will support WebRTC communication.
-This is the main external dependency, used in the webrtc/ module.
+While Istio uses HTTP/2 CONNECT, and uGate is attempting to support it for interop - the goal is to create a gateway between many protocols.

+The original protocol - which is still the 'main' one - is SSH, with a focus on interop and compatibility with standard SSH clients and servers, so any device having a ssh implementation can participate in the mesh.

+In addition, browsers were a target, so protocols like WebRTC data channels are supported.

+Besides 'H2', 'SSH', 'WebRTC' - other protocols like IPFS/LibP2P, QUIC and others can be integrated.

 ## ReadFrom/splice